MichaelB788/note-vault/College/Fall2024/Discrete-Math-CISC2210/Sets-Sequences-&-Functions.md

 If $x$ is in $A$, but $x$ is NOT in $B$, $A$ and $B$ are relative compliments.

-Take all the elements that are in A and not in B.
+All elements in A that are not in B

 ### Symmetric Difference $\oplus$